mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 The following section integrates affordance theory into a metaphor to encompass concerns of a more structured learning design.

+## Synthesis Section

+Here

+### SYNTHESIS - How different forms of  agency are developed and transform over iterations of this game making programme

+#### Proposal on shifting forms of agency.

+Initial blocks are solved by heroic transformative agency of parents, children and facilitator.

+Then patterns and tools become established in the community, and agency shifts to be less authorial and more instrumental and relational.

+A question arises, is it less valueable in later iterations?
+Different stokes probably.

-##### SYNTHESIS - LINKING TO AFFORDENCES
+#####  LINKING TO ANCHORS TO AFFORDENCES

 Thus affordances in the learning design can be viewed in this frame as a catching point for these anchors [@hopwood_agency_2022].
 An effective learning environment provides a sea bed with many rocks (affordances) for warping anchors (volitional acts of participant agency to transform learning) [@aagaard_teacher_2022].
 TADS and the associated metaphor of warping anchors is normally applied in settings of group action.

 To aid learners agency, designers notice existing paths of participants and add explicit anchor points and make them visible to learners.
 The process is on-going and mutual.
 Additionally, this work happens in an facilitated environment.
 Design decisions server to clarify common problems areas, thus making the water clearer to better see anchor points.
 The job of the designer is in part to identify the causes of turbulence and thus create support in a sheltered space of a harbour.

-## Synthesis Section

-Here
-#### SYNTHESIS - Nurturing agency by creating space for emergent practices
+#### AN EMERGING TENSION  - Is nurturing agency by creating space for emergent practices sustainable for ongoing iterations?

-**What relevance does the previous poetic description of agency have on practitioners and reserachers in this area?**
+Is it a negative thinkg that later participants have less opportunity for transformative agency?

+Also - A personal refection while I love this aspect, but others can find it stressful.
+Differnt strokes.

 <!--
 NEEDED: MORE SYNTHESIS / DISCUSSION ON Instrumental agency, TRANFORMATIONAL AGENCY AND AUTHORIAL AGENCY IN LINE WITH PREVIOUS WORK ON METHODOLOGY. -->

-THIS SECTION IS STILL UNDER DEVELOPMENT
+INTEGRATE SOME OF THISL INTO THE SECTIONS OR THE DISCUSSION ABOVE ON HARBOURS.

 As a learning designer, design decisions to create a sheltered harbour, increase the instrumental agency of learners allowing them to experience a feeling of control over their creative process.

 Adopting analysis which aligns authorial agency and transformative agency, there is a potential tension between instrumental agency and transformative agency.
 A design which minimises possible conflicts also reduces the potential for participants to solve them both individually and collective responses.

-Thus, I propose that key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.
-The concepts of affective space and magic circle  previously explored in the context of drama process as a way to encourage participants to improvise from a starting structure are of value to provide guidance to practitioners in the domain of informal digital design.
+To retain this potential for transformation it may be advantageous to keep some key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.

+This would negate the use of the side missions perhaps.

 ### Synthesis -  The interaction of emergent / flexible deign practices and the collection of Game Design Patterns